JamesMuirhead/portfolio/_projects/mafia-old-country.md

 ---
-title: Mafia: The Old Country
+title: "Mafia: The Old Country
-subtitle: PS5, Xbox Series X/S, PC
+subtitle: "PS5, Xbox Series X/S, PC"
-summary: I worked as a contracted **Mission Designer** during the final year of development of *Mafia: The Old Country*, the latest entry in Hangar 13's award-winning crime series.
+summary: "I worked as a contracted **Mission Designer** during the final year of development of *Mafia: The Old Country*, the latest entry in Hangar 13's award-winning crime series."
-thumb: /assets/img/projects/mafia/mafia-thumb.png
+thumb: "/assets/img/projects/mafia/mafia-thumb.png"
 ---

 I worked as a contracted **Mission Designer** during the final year of development of *Mafia: The Old Country*, the latest entry in Hangar 13's award-winning crime series.